Information about The Medical Letter CME program is available at: medicalletter.org/cme-program.

 PRINCIPAL FACULTY FOR CME ACTIVITY

-Jean-Marie Pflomm, Pharm.D., Editor in Chief – The Medical Letter; has no disclosure or potential conflict of interest to report.
+Jean-Marie Pflomm, Pharm.D., Editor in Chief has disclosed no relevant financial relationships.

-Brinda M. Shah, Pharm.D., Consulting Editor – The Medical Letter; has no disclosure or potential conflict of interest to report.
+Brinda M. Shah, Pharm.D., Consulting Editor has disclosed no relevant financial relationships.

 PRIVACY AND CONFIDENTIALITY